mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/reconnect-call.md

 ### Automatically Reconnect

 The Client SDK can attempt to automatically reconnect to a call or a conversation's media if you set the client's `autoReoffer` configuration property.
-This is useful for when there is a short drop in internet connectivity or the user switches between cellular and wifi.
+This is useful for when there is a short drop in internet connectivity or the user switches between cellular and WiFi.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/guides/reconnect-call/automatically-reconnect'